aniketpathak028/zettelkasten/content/0-Index/k8s networking.md

 ### services

+- think of services are grouping of pods! ex- frontend svc, backend svc
+- we can define a frontend svc for ex and k8s figures out the pod level stuff like ip address, scaling up and down the pods based on metrics etc.

-why do we need service?
+#### why do we need services?
-- pods are ephemeral, we should not expect a pods to have a long lifespan
+- pods are ephemeral, we should not expect a pods to have a long lifespan.
--
+- Pods are constantly changing and being moved across nodes.
+- How will the system keep track of the constantly changing IP addresses?

 ## Links:

 202508311241